Eronmmer/erons.codes/content/posts/2020-12-02---building-react-components-with-chakra-ui.md

 export default Container;
 ```

-The container component above will be used to center content horizontally and give them some padding.
+The container component above will be used to center content horizontally and provide padding.

 The `Box` component from Chakra UI renders a `div` element by default.
-You should notice how the shape of the values for `px` and `maxWidth` props are different.
+Notice how the shape of the values for `px` and `maxWidth` props are different?
 These style the horizontal paddings and maximum width of the component respectively.
 Chakra UI lets you provide object or array values to add mobile-first responsiveness that use the default breakpoints defined by Chakra UI or custom breakpoints in your custom theme object.

 To better understand how responsiveness works in Chakra UI, you have to keep in mind that the default breakpoints object looks like this: